Noasaurus | Late Cretaceous Northwestern Argentina Dinosaur

 Contemporary Dinosaurs

-The Saltasaurus was an herbivore, a stark contrast to the carnivorous Noasaurus.
+Saltasaurus was an herbivore, a stark contrast to the carnivore Noasaurus.
 Its size and its armored skin were a natural defense against predators that would have made it a challenging target.
-Yet, the possibility of a hunt cannot be entirely dismissed, as the Noasaurus was known for its agility and cunning.
+Yet, the possibility of a hunt cannot be entirely dismissed, as Noasaurus was known for its agility and cunning.
 This dynamic between the two may have led to thrilling chases–a testament to the relentless struggle for survival that defined their era.

 List Of All Dinosaurs